barc/backbone.giraffe/src/docs/routersAndAppEvents.md

 ```

-Here's the App's template.
-It has three links to the three child views and a container for the active child view.
+Here's the app's template.
+It has three links to the three child views and a
+container for the active child view.

 ```html
 <script id="app-template" type="text/template">